mdelapenya/devcon/02-the-first-service.md

 We are going to name the project as: `devcon`.

-However, your project name must be unique, so you can not use the very same name.
-We propose to follow this pattern for naming the project: `devcon-<your_handle>`.
+However, your project name must be unique, so you can not all use the very same name.
+We propose to follow this pattern for naming the project: `<your_handle>devcon`.

 ## The First Java service